-Iconic theater in London where Prince and Madonna performed is engulfed in flames
+Iconic music venue in London where Prince and Madonna performed engulfed in flames

 The music venue located in Camden, north London, is famously known for hosting many big name music acts, including Madonna, Prince, Kanye West and Bruno Mars.
 The building was originally opened in 1900 as the Camden Theater.

-London Fire Brigade said that 22 people called the emergency line to notify officials of the fire.
+London Fire Brigade said that 22 people called the emergency line to notify officials of the fire, which was brought under control overnight.

-"Hard work and dynamic action has helped prevent significant escalation and fire spread," Jonathan Smith, assistant commissioner for brigade control and mobilising, tweeted.
-"We will have a presence throughout the night to ensure a safe resolution to the incident."
+"Firefighters' quick action and hard work in the early stages meant the fire was contained to the roof and saved the rest of the building," Jonathan Smith, station commander with the London Fire Brigade, said in a statement.
+"Fire crews will remain at the scene throughout the morning."

 Others on social media shared their sentiments for the popular venue.